 Cuzco and the surrounding highlands celebrate many lively fiestas and holidays.
 In addition to national holidays, the most crowded times are around local festivals, when you should book all accommodations well in advance.

-The Q’oyoriti Pilgrimage
+Feature: The Q’oyoriti Pilgrimage

 Rivers and mountains are apus (sacred deities) for the Andean people, possessed of a vital force called kamaq.
 At 6384m, Ausangate is the Cuzco department’s highest mountain and the most important apu in the area.
 The subject of countless legends, it's the pakarina (mythical place of sacred origin) of llamas and alpacas, and controls their health and fertility.
 Condemned souls are also doomed to wander its freezing heights as punishment for their sins.